Omar A. Jallow

-Omar Amadou Jallow is a Gambian politician who was the Minister of Agriculture in President Adama Barrow's cabinet.
-Jallow is also the leader of the People's Progressive Party, which has two seats in the National Assembly.
+Omar Amadou Jallow (26 October 1946 – 14 May 2023) was a Gambian politician who was the Minister of Agriculture in President Adama Barrow's cabinet.
+Jallow was also the leader of the People's Progressive Party, which held two seats in the National Assembly at the time of his death.

 Political career

 Jallow was a People's Progressive Party government minister under Dawda Jawara, being the incumbent Minister of Agriculture when Yahya Jammeh executed the coup d'état that saw him seize power in 1994.
 Throughout Jammeh's time in power, Jallow was arrested on 22 separate occasions.
 He was tortured on four occasions.
 On the day of Adama Barrow's inauguration in February 2017, Jallow told Reuters "Today, I have been vindicated."

-Jallow was re-appointed as Minister of Agriculture by Barrow after he won the 2016 presidential election.
+Jallow was re-appointed Minister of Agriculture by Barrow after he won the 2016 presidential election.
 However, Mr Jallow was fired in June 2018.
-His sacking came barely two weeks after his ministry reportedly contracted a private individual to sell/dispose of toxic fertilizer under their custody without following due procedure and for "financial reason".

-Multi Award-winning Gambian journalist Mustapha K Darboe did the story which was further verified by the State House.
-The state agents investigated the issue and the presidency covered it up until the revelation by Kerr Fatou news media.
-On October 10, Gambian justice minister Abubacarr Tambadou told journalists that the Government has requested further investigation into the incident.